alpha-build/alpha-build/README.md

 It is very easy to extend this list with another tool, just following the existing examples.

-## Comparison with Pants, Bazel, Pre-commit and traditional Makefiles
+## High-level comparison with Pants, Bazel, Pre-commit and traditional Makefiles

 Modern build tools like Pants or Bazel work similarly to AlphaBuild in terms of goals and targets, but they also add a caching layer on previous results of running the goals.
 While they come equipped with heavy machinery to support